tdiprima/express-rest-api/README.md

 For handling sensitive information like authentication certificates or keys, the typical practice is to send them in the HTTP headers.

+Many authentication standards (such as OAuth, JWT, Bearer tokens) specify that tokens should be sent in the HTTP headers, typically using the Authorization header.

-Here's how you can typically use headers for sending an authentication key or token:
+**Example:** Using headers for sending an authentication key or token

 ```js
 fetch('https://api.example.com/data', {